g-sponda/algorithm-reconize-vertebral-collumn/README.md

 ## License
+GNU GPLv3

-Please if you use that code reference my name and URL of this repository.
+Please, don't forget to reference my name and URL of this repository.

 With Love <3
 * Guilherme Sponda (github.com/G-J-S)